velobot-app/docs/docs/reference/performance.md

 }
 ```

-### Get critical power curve
+### Get power curve
-Show the power curve for all matching activities within the given duration.
+Show power curve for all matching activities within the given duration,
+selecting best available powers for each duration
 ```
 GET /performance/cycling/power-curve
 ```